 Communications with Earth

-NASA's Mars 2020 mission uses the NASA's Deep Space Network (DSN), an international network of antennas that provides communication links between planetary exploration spacecraft and their mission teams on Earth.
+Some of the Perseverance images and data transmitted to Earth via the Mars Relay Network will arrive at NASA's Deep Space Network (DSN).
+This international network of antennas provides communication links between planetary exploration spacecraft and their mission teams on Earth.

-The Deep Space Network consists of three deep-space communications complexes placed approximately 120 degrees apart around the world: at Goldstone, in California's Mojave Desert; near Madrid, Spain; and near Canberra, Australia.
-This strategic placement permits constant links to distant spacecraft even as the Earth rotates on its own axis.
+The Deep Space Network consists of three deep-space communications satellite dish complexes placed approximately 120 degrees apart around the world: at Goldstone, in California's Mojave Desert; near Madrid, Spain; and near Canberra, Australia.
+This strategic placement permits constant links to distant spacecraft even as Earth rotates on its own axis.